This article is a review of ChineseClass101.com, an online resource for learning Chinese through audio podcasts.

 That's where Chinese Uncovered is different.

-Chinese Uncovered is a comprehensive online beginner course, that takes you from a complete beginner in Chinese up to an intermediate level.
-And it's fuelled by a fun and unique method called StoryLearning®.
+Chinese Uncovered is a comprehensive online course, that's fuelled by a fun and unique method called StoryLearning®.

-StoryLearning is a process that was invented to teach you languages naturally.
+StoryLearning teaches you languages naturally.
 It’s so natural, in fact, that it’s based on how human beings learn their native language.

 In the course, you'll learn through an exciting original story in Chinese, written especially for beginner learners.